Travel To Kyrgyzstan: An Independent Woman’s Guide

 The chances of this happening to a foreign woman are slim, but it’s important to be aware of social customs and to be on the alert when talking to local men.

-The Kyrgyzstan religion is primarily Muslim, so mores are extremely conservative and premarital sex or pregnancy are rare.
+The Kyrgyzstan religion is primarily Muslim, so mores are conservative and premarital sex or pregnancy are rare.

 What to wear and what to buy